 The instructor is under no obligation to offer you an opportunity to re-submit work.
 If you are given an opportunity to re-submit an assignment for marking, the highest grade that will be provided is 70%.

-Academic Integrity: Students are bound by Yukon College academic and other standards as well as the University of Regina academic integrity policies.
-Please review online calendar for further information. http://www.uregina.ca/gencal/ugcal/attendanceEvaluation/ugcal_77.shtml.
+Academic Integrity: Students are bound by Yukon University academic and other standards as well as the University of Regina academic integrity policies.
+Please review online calendar for further information.

-EVALUATION
+EVALUATION: